Inside the loop circuit

 Glutamate is one of the brain’s main go signals.

-Glutamate turns up readiness.
+Glutamate raises readiness.

 SETTLE